Welcome to Our Site

 The Festival takes place over 3 weeks during February each year.
 From small beginnings, it now attracts 3000+ performances from across the East Midlands regions.

-The Dance section takes place in Grantham over 6 days of the spring half-term break.
+The Dance section takes place in Grantham over 5 days of the spring half-term break.
 The Schools' Showcase , provides the opportunity for local schools to take part in musical ensembles, choral speaking, drama & educational dance.
 This takes place in Grantham during the day on a Friday, usually within two weeks of the Dance Section.
 The Music, Drama and Film-making sections follow on from the Schools' Showcase.
 Over that evening and the weekend there is an opportunity for local (and some not so local) people of all ages to demonstrate their various talents and abilities across three venues in Colsterworth Village, with classes for individuals, duets, trios and groups.

 Due to oversubscription in previous years, we have had to limit the dance entries by allocating hours to Dance Schools who have expressed an interest in entering the 2019 festival.

 2019 Festival Dates